 Convalescent plasma (CP) has been used as passive immunotherapy for prevention and treatment of infections for over 100 years [82, 83].
 The predominant proposed protective mechanism is thought to be pathogen neutralization, although antibody dependent cellular cytotoxicity and phagocytosis may also play a role.
 With the advent of effective antimicrobial therapy (i.e., "the antibiotic era") CP fell out of favor.
 In recent years, interest in this approach has been revived as a means of addressing viral epidemics such as Ebola, SARS-1 and MERS.
 Studies of CP derived from people who had recovered from those specific infections showed encouraging results, but were typically small, non-randomized and largely descriptive [84-86].
-In the current pandemic, CP obtained from individuals who recovered from COVID-19 has been used in over 20,000 patients with moderate to severe infection as part of an expanded access program.

-Many questions remain regarding the minimal antibody titer required for the plasma to provide benefit, the type of antibodies that plasma should contain to be most protective and the optimal timing of therapy.
-When measurement of neutralizing antibody titers is available, the U.S. Food and Drug Administration (FDA) recommends neutralizing antibody titers of at least 1:160.
+In the current pandemic, CP obtained from individuals who recovered from COVID-19 has been used in over 75,000 patients with moderate to severe infection as part of an expanded access program [87].
+When measurement of neutralizing antibody titers is available, the United States Food and Drug Administration (FDA) recommends neutralizing antibody titers of at least 1:160.
 Such assays have not been widely available and titers in plasma used in the expanded access program have often not been assessed prior to infusion.
 Multiple prospective clinical trials are in progress utilizing plasma with an IgG ELISA titer cutoff of ≥1:320.
-Titers at that level are seen in about 80% of donors [87].
-The probability of obtaining a neutralizing antibody titer of ≥1:160 is highest (80% or greater) when the

-ELISA IgG titer is ≥1:1,350 [88].
-Regarding timing of treatment: Based on historical experience and emerging data, efficacy is expected to be best when CP is given at earlier stages of the disease and particularly prior to when patients become critically ill [89, 90].
+Titers at that level are seen in about 80% of donors [88].
+The probability of obtaining a neutralizing antibody titer of ≥1:160 is highest (80% or greater) when the ELISA IgG titer is ≥1:1,350 [89].
+In an analysis of a convalescent plasma expanded access program, higher levels of antibodies were associated with significant improvements in mortality compared to those receiving CP with lower concentrations of neutralizing antibodies [87].
+Regarding timing of treatment: Based on historical experience and emerging data, efficacy is expected to be best when CP is given at earlier stages of the disease and particularly prior to when patients become critically ill [90, 91].
+The analysis of the convalescent plasma expanded access program suggests the most benefit is seen when CP is given in the first three days from diagnosis [87].
+On August 23, 2020, the Food and Drug Administration issued an emergency use authorization for investigational convalescent plasma for the treatment of COVID-19 in hospitalized patients [92].

-Our search identified one RCT and two comparative cohort studies, as well as one large (n=5000), single-arm registry study among hospitalized patients with COVID-19 receiving COVID-19 CP reporting on the outcomes of mortality, worsening oxygenation, and transfusion-related adverse events [89-92] (Table 7) (Table s3f).
-We identified an additional small (n=25) single-arm study; however, we excluded it because it did not provide the best available evidence and may have been included in the registry study [88].
+Our search identified two RCTs, four comparative cohort studies, and three publications from a large (n=35,322), single-arm registry study among hospitalized patients with COVID-19 receiving COVID-19 convalescent plasma reporting on the outcomes of mortality, worsening oxygenation, and transfusion-related adverse events [87, 89-91, 93-97] (Table 7) (Table s3f).
+This recommendation was informed by evidence from the two RCTs and the most recent registry study [87, 90, 94, 96], as they provided the best available evidence.